SnowballsChance/FlexiFob/README.md

 # FlexiFob
-Flexible holder for RFID stickers
+Flexible holder for RFID stickers.
+Intended to be printed with TPU, but will work well with any filament.

 OpenSCAD script for a flexible fob that can hold an RFID sticker.